8 Sights in Esslingen am Neckar, Germany (with Map and Images)

 Show sight on map

-The Catholic Cathedral of St. Paul in Esslingen am Neckar is an early Gothic sacred building from the 13th century.
-The church of the former Dominican monastery is considered the oldest surviving mendicant order church in Germany.
-It stands on the western edge of the market square and, together with the Protestant town church of St. Dionys and the Frauenkirche on the hillside, is one of the defining church buildings in the city centre.
+The Catholic Minster of St. Paul in Esslingen am Neckar is an early Gothic sacred building from the 13th century.
+The church of the former Dominican monastery is considered to be the oldest surviving mendicant order church in Germany.
+It stands on the western edge of the market square and, together with the Protestant town church of St. Dionys and the Frauenkirche on the hillside, is one of the most characteristic church buildings in the city centre.

 Wikipedia: St. Paul (Esslingen am Neckar) (DE)